JaronFontaine/Industrial-UWB-localization-CIR-dataset/README.md

 [1] Fontaine, J., Ridolfi, M., Van Herbruggen, B., Shahid, A., & De Poorter, E. (2020).
 Edge inference for UWB ranging error correction using autoencoders.
 IEEE Access, 8, 139143-139155.

 Contact
-If you need any further details about the dataset, then you can contact jaron.fontaine@ugent.be or adnan.shahid@ugent.be.
+If you need any further details about the dataset, then you can contact jaron.fontaine@ugent.be or ben.vanherbruggen@UGent.be.